 Ganoderma lucidum is an oriental medicinal fungus of the Ganodermataceae family and is known as Lingzhi in China, and Reishi or mannentake in Japan.
-It is commonly called the “mushroom of immortality”, “mushroom of spiritual potency”, and “spirit plant”.
+It is an exotic mushroom and is commonly called the “mushroom of immortality”, “mushroom of spiritual potency”, and “spirit plant”.
 The latin word lucid translates as brilliant or shiny.
 The Reishi mushroom is one of the easiest to identify and they do not have any well-known poisonous look-a likes.
 They can be eaten raw but they are tough; however, they are well known for their natural health boosting effects as a dietary supplement.
 When Reishi was rare it was reserved for royalty only.
 Reishi is an important feature in Chinese and Japanese artwork, it is associated with wisdom, sexual prowess, royalty and an eternal life.
 Reishi has been considered a natural health tonic that can capture and extend youthful qualities and improve energy.
 Reishi is very rare to find in the wild, in fact it is said that only 2 or 3 out of 10,000 aged tree’s will have a Lingzhi growth.

 Reishi Mushroom Identification and Description